Ridhim15/Flow-fields/README.md

 This article provides a deep dive into the concepts and applications of Perlin noise in creating complex, natural-looking patterns and simulations.

-### Experimenting with Gravitational Points

-1. Gravitational points are defined in the `setup` function.
-To add more points or change their positions, modify the array that stores these points.
-2. To alter the gravitational force, adjust the force calculation in the method that applies gravitational forces to particles.

 ## Setup